This is a character I experimented with a few years ago.

 The blue mist clouds around the girl, simultaneously heavy and delicate.
 Hesitantly, she draws a shuddered breath but coughs as she inhales the mist as well.
 Unable to fight the magic she slumps against the wall, forced immobile, and I am able to access her memories.

 Flicking through them, I locate an especially painful one.

 “A betrayal” I whisper leeringly, “he left you for your sister, oh... you poor dear.”
 My voice drips with sarcasm.
 More images flicker through the connection, a promised marriage, the ring destined to unite the two lovers falling from the boy’s hand, a stream of dark nights spent alone after the incident, the ensuing grief, the pooling pain.

-Arriving at the end of the memory, I drop the connection, and the mist streams from her hair, her clothing, her eyes, like ghostly tears, choosing to pool on the cold stone floor, dangerous, a snake lying in wait for its next victim, until I ever so slightly motion in its direction and it rejoins the rest swirling around me.
-Her mind now freed, silent tears, real tears, immediately began to leak from her eyes, though shadowed in the chamber’s perpetual darkness.
+Arriving at the end of the memory, I drop the connection, and the mist streams from her hair, her clothing, and drips from her eyes, like ghostly tears.
+It chooses to pool on the cold stone floor, a snake lying in wait for its next victim.
+I ever so slightly motion in its direction and it rejoins the rest swirling around me.
+Her mind now freed, silent tears, real tears, immediately leak from her eyes, though shadowed in the chamber’s perpetual darkness.

 Overcome with emotion, she begins to shake with heavy sobs, a pitiful sight.
 A sight I vow never to fall prey to myself.

 I step away, my work complete, and leave her alone with only the echoing of the iron door as it slams shut and locks behind my receding figure.